Jonathan Leong

-Jon Leong, 梁偉鑛, (pronounced Liang Wei Kuang in mandarin) (Born Jonathan Ken Leong, 2 June 1982) is a Singaporean performing artist, singer-songwriter, music producer and actor.
-His first steps into the world of entertainment started when he played in bands at pubs and clubs before achieving public prominence after finishing as the runner-up during the second season of Singapore Idol, a franchise of the popular Pop Idol series.
-He is currently playing the principal role of "The Boy" in the Cirque Du Soleil-esque circus musical, Voyage De La Vie.
-Leong has also recorded a full-length studio album, which was released on 22 September 2011.
+Jon Leong, 梁偉鑛, (pronounced Liang Wei Kuang in mandarin) (Born Jonathan Leong, 6 June 1982) is a Singaporean performing artist, singer-songwriter, music producer and actor.
+His first steps into the world of entertainment started when he played in bands in the Singaporean live music bar and club scene through his university days before achieving public prominence after finishing as the runner-up during the second season of Singapore Idol, a franchise of the popular Pop Idol series.
+He played the principal role of "The Boy" in the Cirque Du Soleil-esque circus musical, Voyage De La Vie.
+The show ran for more than 3 years, making it the longest running show in Singapore until the time of its closing.

+Leong also recorded a full-length studio album, which was released on 22 September 2011.
+He left his record label soon after.

+Since 2013, Leong moved into banking and finance and into the Investment management industry.

 Early life

 Leong was born and raised in Singapore, he is a son of Joseph, an owner of a newspaper stand, and Mary, an ex airline ticket sales executive.
 Leong was raised catholic and received his primary school education at Nan Hua Primary School, secondary school education at St. Joseph's Institution where he won his first singing competition in 1997 and junior college education in Serangoon Junior College.
 Leong finished his academic life graduating in 2007 from the National University of Singapore with a degree in Political Science.
 Leong was active in sports during his school days, notably so in fencing.
 He had earned himself the school colors from both his secondary school and junior college for his contribution to the respective schools through the sport.
 Leong had won many national fencing competitions and was part of the Singapore national team, representing the country in the sport from the year 2000–2001.

 Trained electric organ and classical piano from an early age, Leong developed a deep love with music.
 Leong often cites his father and his family as very strong musical influences in many interviews, saying that his father's one time stint as a singer for a band and the many musical jam sessions that surrounded the young singer-to be weaned him for his career in entertainment.
 Leong cited his early influences to be a lot of old mainstream pop music, classic rock, heavy metal and hard rock.
 In many interviews, he has mentioned the vocal stylings of Rob Thomas, Elvis Presley, Dave Gahan, David Bowie, Scott Weiland, Frank Sinatra, Dean Martin and Bono as strong influences.